ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 _(gesturing with a fork full of ziti)_
 > Yeah, yeah, Hugo--my cousin--throws an annual charity event every summer.
 You'd really like him--his daughter's into all that sea stuff too.
 You and your son should join us.
 The kids can play, and we can all hang out.

+**DOMINIC**
+_(chuckling, gesturing with his fork)_
+> You know, it's wild that we're having a BBQ on a Wednesday, right?
+But that's just how our schedules are these days.
+Everyone's away on the weekends, picking apples and whatnot.
+We've got to squeeze in as many BBQs as we can while we still have breath in our lungs!

+_(takes a bite of ziti, then continues)_
+> I mean, who knows when the next storm might hit, or when life might throw us a curveball?
+So we gather when we can, break bread together, and enjoy these moments.
+That's what community's all about, isn't it?

 _Dallas smiles politely, but seems a bit overwhelmed by Dominic's energy.
 Mac stands nearby, quietly listening but not engaging, his eyes occasionally drifting to the edge of the backyard._

 _MAKAYLA (12) approaches Dominic, hugging him quickly.
 She then steps back, looking over at Mac as she adjusts her backpack straps._